Matthews in Grant County, Indiana — The American Midwest (Great Lakes)

 A temporary "crib" was built in the river at the crossing site (Fig. 7) to support it as the bridge, cribbage and all, (Fig. 8, 9) was pulled to its original position by cable and capstan.
 It was lowered onto the raised abutments and then re-sided and re-roofed (Fig. 10).

 The Cumberland Covered Bridge has survived subsequent floods (Fig. 11, 12 are examples) due, in large part, to the wisdom of raising and anchoring the bridge when it was rebuilt in 1913.

 Erected 2011 by Matthews Covered Bridge Historical Society, Inc.

 Location.
 40° 23.297′ N, 85° 29.102′ W. Marker is in Matthews, Indiana, in Grant County.
 Marker can be reached from the intersection of 3rd Street and Front Street, on the right when traveling north.
+Marker is at southeast end of bridge.
 Touch for map.
-Marker is at southeast end of bridge.
 Marker is in this post office area: Matthews IN 46957, United States of America.
+Touch for directions.

 Categories. • Bridges & Viaducts •

 More.
 Search the internet for Cumberland Covered Bridge.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on January 26, 2014, by Duane Hall of Abilene, Texas.
 This page has been viewed 541 times since then and 7 times this year.
 Photos: 1. submitted on March 19, 2013, by Duane Hall of Abilene, Texas.
 2, 3. submitted on January 26, 2014, by Duane Hall of Abilene, Texas.
 4, 5, 6, 7, 8. submitted on April 30, 2008, by Christopher Light of Valparaiso, Indiana.